-1. The purpose of the Research Committee is to oversee the implementation of the University's Research Strategy and to provide a framework for developing a research environment.
+The purpose of the Research Committee is to oversee the implementation of the University's Research Strategy and to provide a framework for developing a research environment.

-- Deputy Vice-Chancellor, or nominee (Chair) - · Director of Innovation, Industry and Enterprise - · University Secretary and Chief Compliance Officer
+- Deputy Vice-Chancellor, or nominee (Chair) - · Director of Innovation, Industry and Enterprise - · University Secretary and Director of Strategic Delivery - · Head of Knowledge Exchange and Research

-• Up to five co-opted members (that may include Programme Directors) appointed by the Chair.
+• Up to five co-opted members (that may include Academic Heads) appointed by the Chair.